Poverty and development

 ATL: Critical thinking

 But what does this mean for the child who is experiencing delayed development?
-Based on the findings of this study, if you were asked to do a presentation for teachers on working with children from low socioeconomic backgrounds, what would be two recommendations that you would make?
+Based on the findings of this study, if you were asked to do a presentation for teachers on working with children from low socioeconomic backgrounds, what would be two recommendations you would make?

 Students can propose several recommendations.
 Here are a few suggestions: